harningt/cryptoface/README.md

 Requires Lua.

+### cf_beecrypt
+Cryptoface provider using [BeeCrypt] as the underlying implementation.
+Currently exposes basic digest functionality.

 ### cf_botan
 Cryptoface provider using [Botan] as the underlying implementation.
 Currently exposes basic digest functionality.
 Some hashing capabilities